VisRet: Visualization Improves Knowledge-Intensive Text-to-Image Retrieval: Related Work

 \section{Related Work}

-\paragraph{T2I Retrieval Benchmarks} Early T2I retrieval benchmarks evaluate the ability to identify images based on their paired human-written captions.
-These datasets span multiple domains and include widely used benchmarks such as Flickr8K \citep{DBLP:journals/jair/HodoshYH13}, Flickr30K \citep{DBLP:journals/tacl/YoungLHH14}, and Fashion200K \citep{han2017automatic}.
-As multi-modal embedding models have matured, more challenging benchmarks have been introduced to assess retrieval in knowledge-intensive settings.
-These newer datasets—such as WebQA \citep{DBLP:conf/cvpr/ChangCNGSB22}, INQUIRE \citep{DBLP:conf/nips/VendrowPSBJABH24}, Visual-RAG \citep{visual-rag}, and MRAG-Bench \citep{DBLP:journals/corr/abs-2410-08182}—shift the focus from caption matching to retrieving images that contain the knowledge necessary to answer complex natural language questions.
-These tasks challenge retrieval systems to support downstream reasoning in retrieval-augmented generation (RAG) pipelines.
+\paragraph{T2I Retrieval Benchmarks} Early T2I retrieval benchmarks evaluate whether a system can retrieve an image given its paired human-written caption.
+These datasets span multiple domains and include widely used benchmarks such as COCO \citep{mscoco}, Flickr8K \citep{DBLP:journals/jair/HodoshYH13}, Flickr30K \citep{DBLP:journals/tacl/YoungLHH14}, and Fashion200K \citep{han2017automatic}.
+As multimodal embedding models have matured, newer benchmarks have been introduced to assess retrieval in knowledge-intensive settings.
+Datasets such as WebQA \citep{DBLP:conf/cvpr/ChangCNGSB22}, INQUIRE \citep{DBLP:conf/nips/VendrowPSBJABH24}, Visual-RAG \citep{visual-rag}, and MRAG-Bench \citep{DBLP:journals/corr/abs-2410-08182} shift the focus from caption matching to retrieving images that provide the information needed to answer knowledge-intensive questions.
+These tasks evaluate T2I retrieval systems as components of retrieval-augmented generation (RAG) pipelines and emphasize support for downstream question answering.
+Extending this line of work, Visual-RAG-ME benchmarks T2I retrieval for reasoning about visual features shared across multiple entities.

-\paragraph{T2I Retrieval Methods} There have been extensive research on improving text-to-image retrieval from different perspectives.
-First, a number of works aim to train better multi-modal embeddings by designing better training objectives and data mixtures \citep{DBLP:conf/bmvc/FaghriFKF18, DBLP:conf/icml/RadfordKHRGASAM21, DBLP:journals/tmlr/YuWVYSW22, DBLP:conf/icml/0001LXH22}.
-Other studies improve various stages in the retrieval pipeline, such as textual query expansion \citep{levy2023chatting, DBLP:conf/acl/LeeYPYY24} and reranking \citep{DBLP:journals/tmlr/0002STG24, DBLP:conf/aaai/0001B00KZGL25}.
-Finally, a recent line of work introduces generative image retrieval \citep{DBLP:conf/acl/LiWQNLC24, qu2025tigerunifyingtexttoimagegeneration}, which trains a generative model to directly memorize an index of the image corpus.
-Different from these existing approaches, \textit{VisRet} expands the query semantics by directly visualizing it in the image space, thereby alleviating the workload of cross-modal retrieval.
-In addition, \textit{VisRet} is a training-free plug-and-play framework that can accommodate any off-the-shelf retriever.
+\paragraph{T2I Retrieval Methods} A large body of work improves T2I retrieval from several angles.
+First, many approaches aim to train stronger multimodal embeddings through improved objectives and data mixtures \citep{DBLP:conf/bmvc/FaghriFKF18, DBLP:conf/icml/RadfordKHRGASAM21, DBLP:journals/tmlr/YuWVYSW22, DBLP:conf/icml/0001LXH22}.
+Other studies target specific stages of the pipeline, including textual query expansion \citep{levy2023chatting, DBLP:conf/acl/LeeYPYY24} and reranking \citep{DBLP:journals/tmlr/0002STG24, DBLP:conf/aaai/0001B00KZGL25, ding2025visual}.
+Finally, a recent line of work explores generative image retrieval \citep{DBLP:conf/acl/LiWQNLC24, qu2025tigerunifyingtexttoimagegeneration}, which trains a generative model to directly memorize an index of the image corpus.
+In contrast, VisRet expands query semantics by visualizing the query in the image space, which reduces the burden on cross-modal retrieval.
+It is also training-free and plug-and-play, accommodating off-the-shelf retrievers or pre-computed image embedding indices.